 Blutwurst or blood sausage is for the more hardcore carnivores.
 It comes in different sizes and has slight variations across different regions but generally, it is made from congealed cow or pigs blood with fillers such and oatmeal, meat, bread or fat.
 It can be eaten cold on bread, or with a quick boil alongside mashed potatoes.

 Try it at Blutwurstmanufaktur on Karl-Marx-Platz in Neukölln.
 They make a lot of delicious sausages, but their Blutwurst is award-winning!

-The Frankfurter which is of course from Frankfurt, is unsurprisingly the closest German sausage to an American Hotdog.
-However, the traditional Frankfurter Wurstchen is as revered as any of the others on this list as it has had geographical protected status since 1860, meaning if you are having a Frankfurter that isn’t from Frankfurt, well it’s just a sausage in the Frankfurt-style.
+The Frankfurter which is of course from Frankfurt is unsurprisingly the closest German sausage to an American Hotdog.
+However, the traditional Frankfurter Wurstchen is as revered as any of the others on this list as it has had geographically protected status since 1860, meaning if you are having a Frankfurter that isn’t from Frankfurt, well it’s just a sausage in the Frankfurt-style.
 It is normally made from finely minced veal, smoked at a low temperature, and then parboiled before serving, usually with potato salad.

 Try it at Bier's on Kurfürstendamm 195 in Charlottenburg.

-Knackwurst is a stubby beef sausage usually flavoured with garlic and an absolute favourite for summer barbecues, as its skin tends to go crispy when grilled.
+Knackwurst is a stubby beef sausage usually flavored with garlic and an absolute favorite for summer barbecues, as its skin tends to go crispy when grilled.
 It derives its name from the verb Knacken – to crack, due to the cracking of the crispy skin when devoured.
 Sometimes also called a Knockwurst, it is especially popular in northern Germany where it is often served with sauerkraut and potato salad.